3.4 Enterprise Change Sequencing and Readiness

 - Communicate with managers before broad employee messaging.

-- Monitor adoption, escalate barriers, and adjust without changing the core purpose casually.
+- Monitor adoption, escalate barriers, and adjust without casually changing the core purpose.

 Pilots are useful when they test assumptions.
-A pilot should have criteria, measures, and a decision point.
-It should not become a way to avoid a difficult enterprise decision.
-In exam answer choices, a well-designed pilot is stronger than a vague trial because it generates evidence leaders can use.
+A pilot needs criteria, measures, and a decision point; it should never become a way to avoid a difficult enterprise decision.
+In exam choices, a well-designed pilot beats a vague trial because it generates evidence leaders can act on — and it produces Kotter's short-term wins.

-Change sequencing also requires attention to informal adoption.
-Employees may understand the official message but follow the behavior that managers reward.
-If the performance system, staffing model, or executive attention still reinforces the old behavior, communication alone will not produce the new outcome.
+Sequencing also requires attention to informal adoption.
+Employees may understand the official message but follow the behavior managers actually reward.
+If the performance system, staffing model, or executive attention still reinforces the old behavior, communication alone will not produce the new outcome — the refreeze never happens.

 When comparing answers, be cautious about options that announce a large change before preparing managers or resolving governance.
-Announcement creates expectations.
-If the organization is not ready to answer basic questions, early communication can reduce trust rather than build momentum.
+Announcement creates expectations; if the organization cannot answer basic questions, early communication erodes trust rather than building momentum.

-The senior HR leader should preserve urgency while managing absorption.
-The best plan usually identifies what must happen now, what can be phased, what must be monitored, and what would trigger escalation.
-That approach turns change into a governed business process instead of a one-time HR event.
+The senior leader preserves urgency while managing absorption.
+The best plan identifies what must happen now, what can be phased, what must be monitored, and what would trigger escalation — turning change into a governed business process rather than a one-time HR event.

 A company wants to roll out a new enterprise talent process during its busiest operating period.
 What should HR recommend first?